OptimisticTrousers/word-reminder/README.md

 ## Creating Words using cURL

 You can use the web server alone to add words to your dictionary.
-However, the functionality for word reminders on the chrome extension will not work properly as it relies on the Web Push API which only works in the browser through the extension.
+However, the functionality for word reminders on the browser extension will not work properly as it relies on the Web Push API which only works in the browser through the extension.
 Word reminders will work correctly on the mobile app, however, as long as the user grants notification permissions.
 Use these commands to authenticate into the web server and create words.

 Install cURL: